Company has changed Notice Period Policy -I have not accepted this formally - Am I bound by the new terms?

 Dear Manav,

-As you said, if you have not signed or acknowledge the notice period clause then no one can force you to serve 90 days notice period.
-Try to convey the same to HR department and if they are not ready for the same then you can approach labour office in your area for the more assistance.
+As you mentioned, if you have not signed or acknowledged the notice period clause, then no one can force you to serve a 90-day notice period.
+Try to convey the same to the HR department.
+If they are not receptive to this, you can approach the labor office in your area for further assistance.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute